chervintani/MedSpecialized-Exam/README.md

 ## Setting up the project

-Pull this project, then run `npm install` to install project dependencies.
+Clone this project, then run `npm install` to install project dependencies.

 Run `npm start` and wait for the project to compile successfully.